Supply Chain (CSDDD & LkSG) - Reading time: 5 Min

 In contrast to traditional procurement, which usually focuses on short-term costs and efficiency, sustainable procurement pays attention to the long-term impact of products and services.
 This involves looking at the total costs over the lifetime of a product, including environmental and social costs, which are often ignored in traditional procurement models.

 To properly implement green procurement, it should be an integral part of the corporate strategy.
 Often this means changing the usual purchasing methods, which can be difficult.
-But in the long term, sustainable procurement brings great benefits.
+But in the long term, resource-conserving procurement brings great benefits.
 The main goal is to reduce environmental damage and support social justice.
-Companies that focus on products and services that have been produced in a fair and environmentally friendly way are committed to a more sustainable economy.
+Companies that rely on products and services that have been produced in a fair and environmentally friendly way are committed to a more sustainable economy.

 Nowadays, sustainability is becoming increasingly important, which means that companies need to adapt their purchasing strategies.
 In addition, the way a company is run is changing worldwide, which can be attributed to green procurement.
 However, there are some challenges to consider.